semgrep/semgrep-docs/docs/faq.md

 - Semgrep operates directly on source code, whereas CodeQL requires a buildable environment
 - Semgrep is LGPL-2.1 and free to run anywhere; CodeQL is not open source and you must pay to run it on any non-open-source code
 - Semgrep supports autofixes; CodeQL does not.
 - Semgrep focuses on speed and ease of use.
 Semgrep doesn’t require compiled code, it doesn’t yet provide some of the analysis features of CodeQL.
-Semgrep has [limited intraprocedural dataflow](/writing-rules/data-flow/data-flow-overview/) and the proprietary [DeepSemgrep, now part of the Pro Engine](/semgrep-code/semgrep-pro-engine-intro) extension to Semgrep provides similar capabilities as CodeQL in terms of interprocedural dataflow analysis for a subset of supported languages.
+Semgrep has [limited intraprocedural dataflow](/writing-rules/data-flow/data-flow-overview/) and the proprietary [DeepSemgrep, now part of the Pro Engine](/semgrep-code/semgrep-pro-engine-intro) extension to Semgrep provides similar capabilities as CodeQL in terms of cross-function dataflow analysis for a subset of supported languages.
 - Both have publicly available rules
 - Semgrep rules look like the source code you’re writing; CodeQL has a separate domain-specific-language for writing queries.
 - Semgrep has an online, hosted free plan; both have a hosted paid plan